heinhtetPS/Mothership-Down/README.md

 ## Technologies, Libraries, APIs

-Currently, I am aiming to write all logic in Javascript and most graphics being rendered in HTML5 Canvas.
-I'm hoping to incorporate spritesheets and sprite animation.
+Currently, all game logic is in vanilla Javascript and all graphics/animations are being rendered in HTML5 Canvas.

 ## Wireframes